anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

   - Cannot touch any other tenant except the one the role is located

  **tenant_snapshot_member**
-  - *Tenant Level Admin with Snapshot* - typically assign to tenant users who needs to create snapshot via special request to Operations Staff
+  - *Tenant Level Admin with Snapshot* - typically assign to tenant users who need to create snapshot via special request to Operations Staff
   - Permission is same as tenant_member except the user can also create snapshots

  **tenant_support_member**
-  - *Tenant Level Support* - typically assign to tenant users who needs to create resource in the project space
+  - *Tenant Level Support* - typically assign to tenant users who need to create resource in the project space
   - Permission to create/read all resources at the tenant project level
   - Cannot update/delete or create snapshots

  **tenant_viewer**
-  - *Tenant Level Read Only* - typically assign to tenant users who needs to read all resource in the project space
+  - *Tenant Level Read Only* - typically assign to tenant users who need to read all resources in the project space
   - Permission to read all resources at the tenant level
   - Cannot create/update/delete